Gravitational Waves versus X and Gamma Ray Emission in a Short Gamma-Ray Burst: Parameters of GRB 090227B

+As we mentioned, an extremely low value of the baryon load, $B\lesssim 10^{-5}$ together with a low density of the CBM lead to a genuinely short GRB emission, in which no afterglow emission is observed.
+This is indeed the case of GRB 090227B.

-A special case is GRB 090227B.
-From the 16 ms time-binned light curves a significant thermal emission in the first 96 ms, which has been identified with the P-GRB, has been found \cite{marco2012}.
+From the 16 ms time-binned light curves a significant thermal emission in the first 96 ms, which has been identified with the P-GRB, has been found \cite{2013ApJ...763..125M}.
 The subsequent emission is identified with the extended afterglow.
 The P-GRB of 090227B has the highest temperature ever observed, $k_B T = 517$ keV, where $k_B$ is the Boltzmann constant.
 The results of the fit of the light curve and spectrum of GRB 090227B are summarized in Table \ref{tab:GRB090227B}.
-In particular we show the total energy emitted $E^{GRB}_{tot}$, Baryon load $B$, Lorentz factor at transparency $\Gamma_{tr}$, cosmological redshift $z$, intrinsic duration of the GRB emission $\Delta t$, and average density of the CircumBurst Medium (CBM) $\langle n_{CBM}\rangle$; we refer to \cite{marco2012} for further details.
+In particular we show the total energy emitted $E^{GRB}_{tot}$, Baryon load $B$, Lorentz factor at transparency $\Gamma_{tr}$, cosmological redshift $z$, intrinsic duration of the GRB emission $\Delta t$, and average density of the CBM $\langle n_{CBM}\rangle$; we refer to \cite{2013ApJ...763..125M} for further details.

-The above quantitative results lead to the conclusion that the progenitor of GRB 090227B is a neutron star binary: (1) the natal kicks velocities imparted to a neutron star binary at birth can be even larger than 200 km s$^{-1}$ \cite{fryer1997} and therefore a binary system can runaway to the halo of its host galaxy (see e.g.~\cite{kelley2010}), clearly pointing to a very low average number density of the CBM (see e.g.~\cite{bernardini2007,caito2009,caito2010,debarros2011}); (2) the very large total energy, which we can indeed infer in view of the absence of beaming, and the very short time scale of emission point again to a neutron star binary; (3) as we shall show below the very small value of the baryon load is strikingly consistent with two neutron stars having small crusts, in line with the recent neutron star theory \cite{NPA2012}.